blenherr/pi-hosted-mealie/docs/passbolt.md

 sudo mkdir /portainer/Files/AppData/Config/passbolt/certs
 ```

-Generate a proper Self-signed certificate:
+Generate a proper Self-signed certificate.
+Type in the code below and change it to your needs:
 ```
 sudo openssl req -x509 \
     -newkey rsa:4096 \